americaninn/thatformworks/README.md

 Form actions will be https://thatformworks.pythonanywhere.com/mailNAMEHERE.
 Be sure to add method="POST" in your form too!

-This is recommended for ALL HTML forms, including contact and reservation forms.
+Thatformworks is recommended for ALL HTML forms, including contact and reservation forms.

 Example function/route:
 ```